Changes to MMI Interview process for 2021 entry for General and Rural Admission Scheme Applicants (REAS)

 Medicine is a physically and mentally challenging profession where practitioners are often required to put the interest of their patients over their own.

-The Western Sydney University medical course is a five-year undergraduate degree which aims to help candidates develop necessary skills for practice of medicine.
+The Joint Program in Medicine is a five-year undergraduate degree which aims to help candidates develop necessary skills for practice of medicine.

 To support potential and current students' decision making, a series of inherent requirement statements has been developed.
 These statements specify the course requirements of the Western Sydney medical program for student admission and progression.